lkuper/CMPS290S-2018-09/_drafts/erlang.md

   spawn(msg_passing, ping, [3, Pong_PID]).			%% another process is spawned which executes ping message
 ```

+An example run of the code looks like this:

 ```
 Eshell V5.9.3.1  (abort with ^G)
 1> c(msg_passing).